Skip to main content

 Boolean

-- Whether or not the SDK should block on loading saved values from disk.
+Whether the SDK should block on loading saved values from disk.

 Map<String, Any>?